Gevaert-Lab/dialipar/README.md

 With a few simple steps you can:

-- Clean and preprocess your LiP‑MS data
+- Clean and preprocess your DIA LiP‑MS data
 - Run differential analysis to identify proteolytic changes
 - Visualize results with volcano plots, heatmaps, and QC metrics
 - Generate polished, shareable reports